 How Solar@Scale Helps Your Community

-Throughout the next few months, ICMA and APA will assemble stakeholders in both the private and public sector to identify strategies for overcoming common local barriers to the development of large scale solar in communities of all sizes across the United States.
-The Solar@Scale team will then translate these strategies into easily digestible trainings, webinars, and workshops alongside a guidebook that outlines scalable procedures and tools for planners and local officials.
+Over the past few months, ICMA and APA have assembled stakeholders in both the private and public sector to identify strategies for overcoming common local barriers to the development of large-scale solar in communities of all sizes across the United States.
+Now, the Solar@Scale team is working to translate these strategies into easily digestible trainings, webinars, and workshops alongside a guidebook that outlines scalable procedures and tools for planners and local officials.
 Over the next few years, the team aims to train over 1,000 local government officials on how they can take advantage of opportunities in context-sensitive ways that will make large-scale solar development on private sites easier.

 Sign Up for Updates and Events

 For updates regarding the guidebook's release, webinar updates, and general information about the program, sign up here.

 To attend ICMA's upcoming Solar@Scale Workshop to be hosted at the ICMA Annual Conference on October 2, 8:30 a.m.-2:00 p.m., sign up here